 In the form, summarise the original report request and due date, the reason for the delay, and the proposed new reporting date.
 Include the reference of the minute that the report-back was in (i.e. CAB-19-MIN-0099).
 The Minister’s office should also indicate whether the extension is supported by other relevant Ministers and departments.

 The Cabinet Office will then forward the email request to the Cabinet or Cabinet committee Chair’s office, as appropriate, with any necessary additional information.
-If the Chair agrees to the extension, then this will be published in CabNet in a memo, which will be accessible to relevant Ministers and departments.
-The memo will also be included in the committee’s next weekly report to Cabinet, and the monitoring register will be updated accordingly.
+If the Chair agrees to the extension, then this will sometimes be published in CabNet in a memo, which will be accessible to relevant Ministers and departments.
+The memo is effectively a minute, and will be included in the committee’s next weekly report to Cabinet, and the monitoring register will be updated accordingly.

 Occasionally, report-backs requested by Cabinet or a Cabinet committee may no longer be required.
 In these instances, the responsible Minister’s office should either seek the agreement of the chair of Cabinet or Cabinet committee to cancel it, or seek this agreement as part of a Cabinet paper related to the matter (i.e. where report-backs are no longer required due to the piece of work being overtaken by events or addressed as part of another work programme).